pcgrosen/595g-files/README.md

 required when doing this as the `ubuntu` user.
 Be careful.
 Consider what you are doing before executing commands as root.

+The slides for the class are available on [int80.net](https://int80.net/cs595g/)

 ## Tips

 * There is a python virtual environment set up for you with some basic tools.